Alfikriangelo/AI-Fund-Analysis-System/README.md

 # Fund Performance Analysis System (InterOpera Coding Test 3rd)

 A comprehensive system for extracting, analyzing, and visualizing private equity fund performance from PDF reports.
-This project fulfills the requirements for the [InterOpera Coding Test (Phase 3)](https://github.com/InterOpera-Apps/coding-test-3rd).
+This project fulfills the requirements for the [InterOpera Coding Test(https://github.com/InterOpera-Apps/coding-test-3rd).

 ## 🎯 Objectives